opusno111/license_adder/README.md

 Copyright (C) 2018  firstname goes here lastname goes here

 You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.-->
+If not, see <http://www.gnu.org/licenses/>.

+See LICENSE in the project root for license information. -->
 ```
 ## .sql
 ```